Resources Fact Sheets

 The 151 Air Refueling Wing is the single largest component and provides personnel to fly, maintain, and support a KC-135R aerial refueling unit.
 The unit flies training missions in the western United States and frequently deploys to worldwide locations in support of on-going combat operations.

 The 151st Air Refueling Wing is based at the Utah Air National Guard Base in Salt Lake City, Utah.
 The 151st Air Refueling Wing is the host unit for the Headquarters, Utah Air National Guard and five associate units.
-The Wing Commander is Col. Samuel H. Ramsay III.
-The Vice-Wing Commander is Col. Christine M. Burckle.
+The Wing Commander is Col. Darwin L. Craig.
+The Vice-Wing Commander is Lt.
+Col. Jonathan C. Boyd.

-Lt.
-Col. Darwin L. Craig commands the Operations Group, responsible for the operation of the 191st Air Refueling Squadron which provides the aircrew for the aerial refueling mission.
-Col. David P. Osborne commands the Maintenance Group and provides all the aircraft generation and maintenance functions for the wing.
-In command of the Mission Support Group is Col. Jack M. Wall and is responsible for all base support functions to include communications, security, civil engineering, personnel, and contracting operations.
+Col. Corey M. Love commands the Operations Group, responsible for the operation of the 191st Air Refueling Squadron which provides the aircrew for the aerial refueling mission.
+Col. Susan L. Melton commands the Maintenance Group and provides all the aircraft generation and maintenance functions for the wing.
+In command of the Mission Support Group, Col. Jack M. Wall is responsible for all base support functions to include communications, security, civil engineering, personnel and contracting operations.

 Medical units located with parent flying organizations provide day-to-day health care for flying and non-flying people during their two-week annual training period or during monthly two-day unit training assemblies.
 Commanding the Medical Group is Lt.
 Col. Kevin Windsor.